johnryh/Face_Embedding_GAN/README.md

 ![](Figures/Sample_Space_Convolution.png)

+## Preparing the Dataset
+We constructed the face masks using landmarks detected by the Dilib face landmark detector (https://github.com/davisking/dlib).
+The files are stored in TfRecord format.
+[Here is the downloadable link](https://deckard.duhs.duke.edu/~yr41/celebaHQ_mask)

 ## Training
 Setup the dataset in appropriate format and than modified the `data_folder` in `config.py` to specify the path to training data.
 The current implementation uses TfRecord format but switching to png should requires minmum modification to the `parse_func` function.
 The input pipeline is build in the `Input_Pipeline_celeba.py` using tesnorflow's Dataset API.
 Network impementations are in `network_utility.py`.